Francis J. Ricciardone Jr.

 Francis Joseph Ricciardone Jr. (born 1952) is a former President of the American University in Cairo.
-Ambassador Ricciardone was the United States ambassador to Turkey between 2011 and 2014.
+Ricciardone was the United States ambassador to Turkey between 2011 and 2014.
 Previously he was Deputy Ambassador at the U.S. Embassy in Kabul, Afghanistan.
 He was also on leave from the U.S. Department of State as a guest scholar at the U.S. Institute of Peace.
 He has served as U.S. Ambassador to the Arab Republic of Egypt (2005–2008), the Republic of the Philippines and the Republic of Palau (2002–2005).
 As a career member of the Senior Foreign Service, he received U.S. government and other organization awards for his work in foreign policy and program management, political reporting and analysis, and peacekeeping.

-Ricciardone has extensive diplomatic experience with Turkey, Iraq, Iran and Jordan.
-He speaks fluent Arabic, Turkish, and Italian.
-He has served in two multinational military deployments: as chief of the Civilian Observer Unit of the Multinational Force and Observers in Egypt's Sinai Desert, and as political advisor to the U.S. and Turkish commanding generals of Operation Provide Comfort, based in Turkey and operating in Iraq.
-In Washington, Ricciardone directed the Department of State's 9/11 Task Force on the Coalition Against Terrorism and served as Secretary of State Madeleine Albright's special coordinator for the Transition of Iraq (1999–2001).
-He also has served in the Bureau of Intelligence and Research, the Bureau of Near Eastern Affairs, and in senior management positions under the Director General of the Foreign Service and of Human Resources.

 Early life and career

 Ricciardone is the son of Francis Ricciardone Sr., a Seabee veteran of World War II.
 He graduated from Malden Catholic High School in Malden, Massachusetts.

-Upon graduation summa cum laude with a BA from Dartmouth College in 1973, he received a Fulbright Scholarship for teaching and study in Italy.
+Upon graduating summa cum laude with a B.A. from Dartmouth College in 1973, he received a Fulbright Scholarship for teaching and study in Italy.
 He went to Iran as a teacher in 1976 where he taught at the Community School, Tehran, traveling widely in Southwest Asia, Europe, and the Middle East until he entered the Foreign Service in 1978.

 He speaks Italian, Turkish, Arabic and French.